Best Guitar Strings for Beginners for Electric & Acoustic Guitars

 These strings sit in the middle of the brightness-warmth scale and are characterized by a snappy response.
 This makes them suitable for more aggressive styles, though they can hold their own in clean and mellow passages.

 Like many big guitar manufacturers, Fender also makes strings.
 They have both acoustic and electric guitar strings.
 Their range of electric guitar strings spans a wide array of models, covering pretty much everything from jazz and blues to hard rock and metal.
+As you'd expect, they also work great on Fender's Strat and Tele guitars.

 The Super 250R strings are versatile and light enough for beginners.
 The rest of the 250 range comes in the following gauges: .08 – .038 (XS), .009 – .042 (L), .009 – .046 (LR), .010 – .052 (RH), .011 – .049 (M), and .012 – .052 (H).